sharpbrowser/SharpBrowser/README.md

 - [Hotkeys for all features](#hotkeys)
 - Saves open tabs and resumes the browsing session when reopened
-- Saves cookies and cache in the `AppData` folder
+- Saves cookies and web cache in the `AppData` folder
 - Saves application settings in a custom JSON file
-- Saves favicons in a cache for fast reuse
+- Saves favicons in a disk cache for fast reuse
 - Developer tools
 - Web app permission handling
 - Popups open in new tabs